Tips for taking Great Family Portraits

 Choose Flattering Poses

-Be aware of angles and poses that do not compliment those in the portrait.
+Be aware of angles and poses that do not complement those in the portrait.
 Be sensitive to height and weight differences, to not overemphasize either of these personal differences.
 If there are significant height differences in the family, maybe sitting would be more preferred than a standing pose.
-Maybe a close up picture shot might be the most flattering for your family, than the more posed and arranged pictures.
+Maybe a close-up picture shot might be the most flattering for your family than the more posed and arranged pictures.

-A Complete Guide to Posing with Julia Kelleher (FREE video)
+Video: A Complete Guide to Posing with Julia Kelleher

 Have Fun and be Real